 A few years ago, I developed the Logical/Emotional Scale to describe the degree of left-brain/right-brain response to an event or experience.
 From left to right, it consists of 5 degrees – Expectation/Need/Want/Desire/Passion.
 “Want” is the response in the middle, which is a response that consists of equal amounts of both logic and emotion, engaging both sides of the brain equally.
 Logic mitigates the intensity of the emotion in the “Need” degree, while increasing the amount of emotion involved elevates the response to “Desire.”
 The completely logical response is the “Expectation,” while the completely emotional response is “Passion.”

 5) Dedicated Commitment

 Are these five elements consistent across all disciplines?
 Perhaps not, but in the case of a master teacher, they make a tremendous amount of sense.
 And education is only the start, since it must also impact business.
 As Colvin states, “In every industry worldwide, businesses have to perform at the highest standard, and then get continually better, just to be competitive.”

 (All quotes from Colvin, Geoff:, “Talent is Overrated: What Really Separates World-Class Performers From Everyone Else.”
 New York: Penguin Group, 2008)

-© Michael V. Ziemski, SchoolAdvancement, 2012-2017
+© Michael V. Ziemski, SchoolAdvancement, 2012-2022